 Label: Olivia Stoetzer '23 (South Africa, GES, spring 2022)

 As a study abroad student in Cape Town, I try to be aware of my resource use and carbon footprint.
 With Cape Town's past history of water insecurity, our residence has a rainwater catchment system that is used for our laundry and dishwashers.
 I try to take short showers and conserve as much water as possible.
 As a UCT [University of Cape Town] student, I have the ability to take the campus shuttle system all over the city for free, instead of using Ubers that may be more carbon-intensive.
 Whenever I go grocery shopping, I like to walk to the stores and use reusable bags.
 And, of course, I always have my reusable bamboo utensils on me for meals to reduce my use of plastic cutlery.
 I like to be as mindful as possible about how I can make more sustainable choices.

 In the photo: Kennedy Hill '23 and Olivia Stoetzer '23 in front of the rainwater catchment system at Charlton House, where they lived.
 Both students participated in the Swarthmore-Macalester-Pomona consortium program in South Africa during spring 2022.

-Off-Campus Study and Scope 3 at Swarthmore
+Scope 3 at Swarthmore